Spectral Clustering for Crowdsourcing with Inherently Distinct Task Types

 \section{Introduction}

-Labeled datasets need to be collected to either train classifiers using supervised learning or evaluate their performance.
-To this end, crowdsourcing is often used to infer ground-truth labels after distributing tasks to workers and aggregating their responses.
-Participating workers may have distinct skill sets, and each worker can submit responses with different accuracies.
-To design and analyze the quality of inferred labels, a statistical model for the workers' responses is often assumed.
+Labeled datasets are required in many machine learning applications to either train classifiers using supervised learning or to evaluate their performance.
+Crowdsourcing is a popular way to label large datasets by collecting labels from a large number of workers at a low cost.
+The collected labels are often noisy due to many reasons including the difficulty of some labeling tasks, differing skill sets of the workers, etc.(\citet{BonaldCombes, Gao16}).
+The crowdsourced labels are then used to infer ground-truth labels by aggregating the responses of the workers.
+To analyze the quality of the inferred labels, a statistical model for the workers' responses is often assumed.

 A widely-studied model for crowdsourcing was first proposed by \citet{DawidSkene79}.
-Their model assumes that the response of each worker $i$ to a task $j$ is correct with a fixed but unknown probability $p_i$.
-Although the true labels are never observed, it is possible to estimate the unknown accuracy parameters $p$ by assuming that workers respond according to this statistical model.
-The estimated accuracy parameters are then used to infer the truth values as the Nitzan-Paroush estimate \citep{NitzanParoush} or by iteratively applying the expectation maximization algorithm \citep{ProjectedEM}.
+Their one-coin model assumes that workers have distinct skill sets, and each worker submits responses to a task independently of all other tasks and workers.
+Formally, each worker $i$ is assumed to submit a response $X_{ij}$ to a task $j$ that correctly reflects the label $y_j$ with an unknown but fixed probability $p_i$.
+Although the true labels are never observed, it is possible to estimate the unknown accuracy parameters $p = (p_1, \dots, p_n)$ by assuming that workers respond according to this statistical model.
+Once the accuracy parameters are estimated, labels can be estimated using the Nitzan-Paroush estimate(\citet{NitzanParoush}).